We thought we would kick off our Vendor Tips series with an outline on a few ways you can submit an all-star application to Renegade Craft Fair!

 Applying as a shared booth?
 Choose your boothmate carefully as this could help – or hinder your application.
 Amazing booths make the Fair dynamic for our attendees, the more creative, colorful, and well styled, the better!
 Common crafts can be made snazzier when paired with a unique boothmate, or creative booth set up.
 Always think ahead to the Fair, and keep the bigger picture in mind when submitting your application!

 If you are reapplying as a previous Renegade Craft Fair vendor, we pay close attention to how your work has progressed from previous Fairs.
-No one is grandfathered into any fair, and if you are still “putting a bird on it,” we encourage you to think outside the box and branch out with a new trend!
+No one is grandfathered into any fair, we encourage you to think outside the box and branch out with a new trend!

 While it’s great to spend the majority of your days being creative and crafting away, don’t underestimate the importance of being business savvy and getting your ducks in a row.
 An application that exhibits professionalism and consistency in terms of business names, websites, and emails lets us know that you are taking your craft seriously, and we can count on you to be a great vendor at our Fair.